pwa-builder/PWABuilder/docs/builder/faq.md

  9. That's all you need to do to take advantage of the PWABuilder promotion, complete the rest of the sign up as guided.

+#### How much does it cost to have a Microsoft Developer account?

+An Individual Microsoft Developer Account costs a one-time fee of **$19.00 USD**.
+There are no recurring fees or subscriptions associated with having a Developer account.

+If a Developer account is being opened on behalf of a company or organization, this one-time fee increases to **$99.00 USD**.

 ## Android

 #### Why is the browser address bar still showing in my PWA?